strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

       ::::

-2. Login to Heroku from your CLI, following the command-line instructions:
+2. Login to Heroku from the CLI, following the command-line instructions:

     ```bash